French Third Republic: Radicals' republic

 The most important party of the early 20th century in France was the Radical Party, founded in 1901 as the "Republican, Radical and Radical-Socialist Party" ("Parti républicain, radical et radical-socialiste").
 It was classically liberal in political orientation and opposed the monarchists and clerical elements on the one hand, and the Socialists on the other.
 Many members had been recruited by the Freemasons.
 The Radicals were split between activists who called for state intervention to achieve economic and social equality and conservatives whose first priority was stability.
 The workers' demands for strikes threatened such stability and pushed many Radicals toward conservatism.
 It opposed women's suffrage for fear that women would vote for its opponents or for candidates endorsed by the Catholic Church.
 It favoured a progressive income tax, economic equality, expanded educational opportunities and cooperatives in domestic policy.
 In foreign policy, it favoured a strong League of Nations after the war, and the maintenance of peace through compulsory arbitration, controlled disarmament, economic sanctions, and perhaps an international military force.

 Followers of Léon Gambetta, such as Raymond Poincaré, who would become President of the Council in the 1920s, created the Democratic Republican Alliance (ARD), which became the main center-right party after World War I.

 Governing coalitions collapsed with regularity, rarely lasting more than a few months, as radicals, socialists, liberals, conservatives, republicans and monarchists all fought for control.
 Some historians argue that the collapses were not important because they reflected minor changes in coalitions of many parties that routinely lost and gained a few allies.
 Consequently, the change of governments could be seen as little more than a series of ministerial reshuffles, with many individuals carrying forward from one government to the next, often in the same posts.

 Dreyfus affair

 The Dreyfus affair was a major political scandal that convulsed France from 1894 until its resolution in 1906, and then had reverberations for decades more.
 The conduct of the affair has become a modern and universal symbol of injustice.
 It remains one of the most striking examples of a complex miscarriage of justice in which a central role was played by the press and public opinion.
-At issue was blatant anti-Semitism as practised by the French Army and defended by conservatives and Catholic traditionalists against secular centre-left, left and republican forces, including most Jews.
+At issue was blatant antisemitism as practised by the French Army and defended by conservatives and Catholic traditionalists against secular centre-left, left and republican forces, including most Jews.
 In the end, the latter triumphed.